romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 * **Adversarial attacks** are becoming common in computer vision, and amazingly efficient in changing the output of a model without altering the human perception of the input.
+They have begun receiving increasing attention from the NLP community.

 * Adversarial attacks can be categorized into **white box (access to the model parameters) or black box attacks**.

-* Adversarial attacks have begun receiving increasing attention from the NLP community.

 <br>

 * **Adversarial training (including adversarial examples in the training data)** can improve a model's ability to cope with such examples at test time.

-* Robustness is further increased by **adversarial ensemble training.**
+* Robustness is further increased by **adversarial ensemble training** (augmenting training data with adversarial examples crafted on other static pre-trained models).